stefspakman/yeoman-drupalfrontend/README.md

 ## Changelog
+### 0.4.0 :
+    *  You can add multiple themes, by default the config contains a section for d8 and d7 themes.

 ### 0.3.0 :
     *  Fixed not removing .git and temp folders so themes are no longer connected to original git repo